-The replacement housing payment for an eligible 90-day homeowner-occupant may not exceed \$31,000.
+Except under Housing of Last Resort, the replacement housing payment for an eligible 90-day homeowneroccupant may be as much as \$31,000 (see Sec.
+7.10).
 Payment under this section is limited to the amount necessary to relocate to a comparable replacement dwelling within one year from the date the displaced homeowner-occupant is paid for the displacement dwelling, or the date a comparable dwelling is made available to that person, whichever is later.
 Calculate the payment as the sum of the following amounts: